-Baccalaureate is a one-hour religious service honoring the graduating class.
+Baccalaureate, a one-hour religious service held inside Wait Chapel, honors the graduating class.
 During the service, an address in the form of a sermon is delivered by a faculty member or respected leader in the religious community.

 Tickets are complimentary but must be reserved in advance.
 Each graduate is allowed a maximum of two tickets for guests; graduates who march in the processional do not need tickets.